mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Mesh_Mashup.md

-Let's say your objective is to put quiet's boots into the goblin swimsuit, this will work because both leg and boot meshes share the same bones, so something like a model from a different game, or a mesh specific with specific bones from another fox-model will not work without rigging it which will not be covered in this guide.
+Let's say your objective is to put quiet's boots into the goblin swimsuit, this will work because both leg and boot meshes share the same bones, so something like a model from a different game, or a mesh with specific bones from another fox-model will not work without rigging it which will not be covered in this guide.

 ## Pipeline